davepinch/pinchy.cc/content/topics/astronomy/stars/alcor/en.wikipedia.org.md

 ---
-title: "Alcor (star) (Wikipedia)"
+title: "Alcor (star) (Wikipedia)" star of:
-ASCEND: Ursa Major moving group (Wikipedia)
+  - Ursa Major (Wikipedia)
-constellation: Ursa Major (Wikipedia)
+  - Ursa Major moving group (Wikipedia)
 excerpt: >-
   **Alcor** (/ˈælkɔːr/) is a binary star system in the constellation of [Ursa Major](/en.wikipedia.org/wiki/Ursa_Major/).
 It is the fainter companion of [Mizar](/en.wikipedia.org/wiki/Mizar), the two stars forming a naked eye double in the handle of the [Big Dipper](/en.wikipedia.org/wiki/Big_Dipper/) (or Plough) asterism in Ursa Major.
 The two both lie about 83 light-years away from the [Sun](/en.wikipedia.org/wiki/Sun/), as measured by the Hipparcos astrometry satellite.
 near: Mizar (Wikipedia)